Osamudia James

 Biography

-James graduated with honors from the Georgetown University Law Center, and also earned an LL.M. from the University of Wisconsin where she was a William H. Hastie Fellow.
+James received her B.A. in Sociology, cum laude, from the University of Pennsylvania, her J.D., cum laude, from the Georgetown University Law Center, and an LL.M. from the University of Wisconsin where she served as a William H. Hastie Fellow.
 She practiced law at King & Spalding in Washington, DC before joining the faculty at the University of Miami, where she taught for 13 years prior to joining Carolina Law.
 James was a 2014 co-recipient of the Derrick A. Bell, Jr. Award, a national award presented to a junior faculty member who makes an extraordinary contribution to legal education, the legal system, or social justice through activism, mentoring, teaching and scholarship.
 She was awarded the Hausler Golden Apple Teaching Award from Miami Law in 2017, and was also selected as a University of Miami Public Voices Fellow in 2020.
+In 2024, she received the Frederick B. McCall Award for Teaching Excellence from the Carolina Law graduating class.

 Selected Publications